 -

 Watch for the tiny first ask.
 If someone gets you to agree to something small, notice it.
 Ask yourself whether this small commitment is designed to lead somewhere bigger.
 Petition signatures, free trials, and quick surveys are all potential foot-in-the-door openers.
+These are the same tactics used by people who exploit your trust in everyday life.

 -